scottefloyd/minimal/index.md

 {:.nav-menu}
 [UX PORTFOLIO](../ux-portolio)   [RESUME/CV](../online-cv)   [WEB DESIGN](../web-portfolio)

-Thank you for visiting my persoal page.
+Thank you for visiting my personal page.

 Quite often when I use a new app or technology I find that the concept is great, the underlying technology performs well, but the user experience (UX) is sub-par.